Quick Hits: Questions and Answers on The Pill

-As far as why they, nor any other method is 100% effective, the best I can tell you is that women's bodies are wily, uppity and sometimes very determined critters, who sometimes just find their way around a given birth control method, even a highly effective one.
-Some women are just profoundly fertile, to the point that even used perfectly, hormonal methods still don't always work for them.
+As far as why they, nor any other method is 100% effective, the best I can tell you is that bodies are wily, uppity and sometimes very determined critters, who sometimes just find their way around a given birth control method, even a highly effective one.
+Some people are just profoundly fertile, to the point that even used perfectly, hormonal methods still don't always work for them.
 It is rare, but it does happen.
 There also has to be room left for manufacturing errors, or storage errors on the part of pharmacies.

 Who's a perfect user?
 Someone who is sure to use a backup method when they first start using the pill, ideally for a full cycle, but at least for the first even days.
 Someone who takes a pill every day without fail, ideally as close to the same time as possible.
 Who never starts a given pill pack late.
 Who takes every single pill in a pack (excluding placebo pills: it doesn't matter if you take those or not) each cycle, and in the proper order for triphasic pills where that matters.
 Who does not vomit or get diarrhea when taking pills.
 Who isn't using any medications which may interfere with the pill.
 You sound to me like a perfect user.